|Value||Eligibility||Open date||Close date|

 a.
 The Scholarship recipient must notify HDRAC and their supervisor promptly of any planned changes to their enrolment including but not limited to: attendance pattern, suspension, leave of absence, withdrawal, course transfer, and candidature upgrade or downgrade.
 If the award holder does not provide notice of the changes identified above, the University may require repayment of any overpaid stipend.

-V. if the recipient accepts an alternative primary scholarship.
-In such circumstances this Scholarship will be terminated in favour of the alternative scholarship where it is of higher value,
+V. if the recipient accepts an alternative primary stipend scholarship.
+In such circumstances this Scholarship will be terminated in favour of the alternative primary stipend scholarship where it is of higher value,

-VII.
-If the student ceases to meet the eligibility requirements specified for this Scholarship, (other than during a period in which the Scholarship has been suspended or during a period of approved leave).
+VII. if the recipient ceases to meet the eligibility requirements specified for this Scholarship, (other than during a period in which the Scholarship has been suspended or during a period of approved leave).

 b.
 The Scholarship may also be terminated by the University before this time if, in the opinion of the University: